 Scripture Reading: I Samuel 6 - 10 ...

-The Ark was moved to Kiriath Jearim and the people mourned, confessing their sin before the LORD.
-Samuel called them to a deeper commitment to God, commanding them to serve Him only.
-They said they would.
+Samuel was sent by God to use this time to call them to a deeper commitment to God: “If you are returning to the LORD with all your hearts, then rid yourselves of the foreign gods and the Ashtoreths and commit yourselves to the LORD and serve Him only, and He will deliver you out of the hand of the Philistines” (7:3).
+They said they would and for a brief time they sought the LORD and worshiped Him.
 God then gave Israel victory over the Philistines and Samuel set up a stone and named it, "Ebenezer," saying, "Thus far has the LORD helped us" (7:12).
 So God revealed again His blessing upon Israel and His rule over them.
-When we believe in God and confess and live with Him as Lord, we rest in His blessing.
+When we believe in God and confess our sin and live with Him as Lord we rest in His blessing.

-Saul displayed the weakness of his character, but God revealed HIS power by sending His Spirit to change Saul's heart (10:6-7,9).
-Even though Israel now had a king like the other nations, the reality was that because of His love for Abraham, Isaac and Jacob, and His promises to their descendants, God was STILL ruling over them and He would decide who would be king and the destiny of the nation was in HIS hands.
+Saul displayed the weakness of his character, but God revealed HIS power by sending His Spirit to temporarily change Saul's heart (10:6-7,9).
+Even though Israel now had a king like the other nations, the reality was that because of His love for Abraham, Isaac and Jacob, and His promises to their descendants, God was STILL ruling over them and HE would decide who would be king.
+The destiny of the nation was in HIS hands.
 The nation would eventually be divided and God's purpose would be fulfilled through Judah ... a small, tiny remnant of the descendants of Jacob.
 God IS King! ... no matter what you and I and others may think.
+People can and do deny that fact and make for themselves all kinds of “gods,” but it doesn’t change the truth: Jesus Christ is Lord!

 The wise thing to do is to acknowledge God as King, and those who have the Spirit of God within them will do exactly that as we draw near to Him and serve Him through faith in Jesus Christ, His Anointed.
 Psalm 2 says that "the kings of the earth take their stand and the rulers gather together against the LORD and against His Anointed One. ...
 The One enthroned in heaven laughs; the Lord scoffs at them.
 Then He rebukes them in His anger and terrifies them in His wrath, saying, 'I have installed MY King on Zion, my holy hill'" (vss.
 2,4-6).
 Jesus IS King, and every knee will bow and every tongue will confess Him as Lord.